-MFC Admin $0.00000/kWh

 Reactive Demand Charge $0.83/Rkva

-MERCHANT FUNCTION CHARGE

-The Merchant Function Charge, as described in Central Hudson’s PSC No. 15 General Information Section 36.E, shall apply to all electricity delivered under these Wholesale Charging Rates.
+The Transmission rate shall be applicable to customers taking service at 69,000 volts or higher.
+The Substation rate shall be applicable to customers served on the low-side of a substation where high-side voltage is 69,000 volts or higher.

 Reactive Demand

 The Reactive Demand will be the highest 15-minute integrated kilovoltamperes of lagging reactive demand established during the month less one-third of the highest 15-minute integrated kilowatt demand established during that month.
+Mathematically, this means that systems with a 94.87% Power Factor or greater would result in zero billed Reactive Demand.

 These rates shall be revised periodically to reflect changes in the costs and billing determinants of Central Hudson’s primary and secondary distribution facilities.